wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 The primary goal of this document is to specify how DP policies are implemented in DAP.
 It does so in the following stages:

-1. {{overview}} describes the notion(s) of DP that are compatible with DAP and provides a systematization of applicable DP policies from the literature.
+1. {{overview}} describes the notion(s) of DP that are compatible with DAP.
    Security is defined in a few different "trust models" in which we assume that some fraction of the parties execute the protocol honestly.
 Of course in reality, whether such assumptions hold is usually outside of our control.
    Thus our goal is to design DP policies that still provide some degree of protection in more pessimistic trust models.
+(We call this "hedging".)

 1. {{mechanisms}} specifies various mechanisms required for building DP systems, including algorithms for sampling from discrete Laplace and